HomeMy WebLinkAboutcoa.lu.ca.Offstreet Parking.45A-88Amendment to Section 7-404

 misuse that detracts from capacity gains or patron

-service, Small car stalls should be marked differ-
+service.
+Small car stalls should be marked differ-

-wide, then the small car s . in
+wide, 4then the small car st in

-I . tudies have shown a substantially lower
+i udies have shown a substantially lower

 frequency of large cars in small car violations with

-7.S1wide small car stalls than with 8,0' stalls for
+7.5' wide small car stalls than with 8.0' stalls for

-~ Prominently posted signs and/or pavement
+stal Prominently posted signs and/or pavement

 markings are also necessary.
 Stall end lines, painted